andrellaflame/CollectionViewFlowLayoutWrapper/README.md

 - 🔄 Supports dynamic data binding for efficient updates.
 - 🚀 High-performance scrolling with `UICollectionViewFlowLayout`.
 - 📱 Compatible with all iOS devices running iOS 13.0 and above.
+- 📦 Includes some pre-defined CollectionViews for defined flow layout.

 ## Installation